dm-drogeriemarkt/structured-logging/README.md

 ![example graphs](docs/example_graphs.png)

-all without writing more code, because you already have all information you need in the context of your log message.
+all without writing more code, because you already have all information you need in the context of your log messages.

 ---